quinn-p-mchugh/personal-website/docs-projects/archive/undergraduate/2017-01-underwater-remote-operated-vehicle-urov.md

 sample moments after the “oil well” was capped.

-**My Contribution:** Considering I was the only mechanical engineering major on our team, I did a vast majority of the work related to 3D modeling, performing fluid simulations, and optimizing the U.R.O.V.’s stability .
+**My Contribution:** Considering I was the only mechanical engineering major on our team, I did a vast majority of the work related to 3D modeling, performing fluid simulations, and optimizing the U.R.O.V.'s stability .
 As a result, I learned _a ton_ about SolidWorks modeling, assembly configurations, and flow simulations.